Comparative analysis of word embeddings in assessing semantic similarity of complex sentences: Methodology

-The sentence pairs were then marked with a binary annotation as “Similar” and “Dissimilar” based on whether they are the definition of the same topic.
-Then two separate surveys were conducted to obtain the human annotation of the similarity value between the sentence pairs.
-The initial survey was conducted among five graduate students pursuing a Masters in Computer Science.
-The students were requested to mark the similarity between provided sentence pairs over a range of values between 0 and 5, where 0 indicates that the sentences are completely dissimilar and 5 indicates that the sentences are completely similar.
-The survey was then extended to Amazon Mechanical Turk (MTurk) requesting 10 unique responses for each sentence pair.
-The survey environments of both surveys are depicted in Fig. \ref{FIG: F5} and Fig. \ref{FIG: F6} in Appendix \ref{appendix: B} .
-The survey in MTurk was restricted to North America for language expertise and the Turker was required to have US graduate level of expertise for domain expertise.
+The survey in MTurk was restricted to North America to ensure language expertise and the annotator was required to have US graduate level education for domain expertise.
 Specific instructions were provided to the workers that sufficient domain knowledge is required to participate in the survey.
-However, since the actual qualification of the user cannot be determined or restricted in MTurk the responses of the workers were collected and examined for grave irregularities.
-The responses of all the workers were compared to the existing binary annotation of the dataset.
-If more than 80\% of the similarity values provided by a worker contradicted the binary annotation then the user’s responses were removed.
+However, since the actual qualification of the user cannot be determined or restricted in MTurk the responses of the workers were collected and examined for irregularities by comparing them to the existing `binary annotation' of the dataset mentioned above.
+If more than 80\% of the similarity values provided by an annotator contradicted the binary annotation it indicates that the annotator does not have enough expertise to respond to the survey, hence, their responses were removed.
 By repeating this process 10 unique responses for 50 sentence pairs were obtained.
-The results of the two surveys were combined to obtain 15 unique values for each sentence pair and the similarity score was calculated using the weighted average of the 15 unique responses using the formula below.
+Given that the two surveys are conducted over the same range of similarity values their results are combined to obtain 15 unique values for each sentence pair and the similarity score is calculated using the weighted average of the 15 unique responses using the formula below.

 where, $s_i$ represent the values from 0 to 5 respectively and $w_i$ represent the corresponding weights and are calculated as,